 You can check your oil levels without a mechanic if you feel comfortable.
 Many newer cars feature dashboard symbols and sensors that alert you when it’s time to change your oil.
 But most vehicles still have easily accessible dipsticks that allow you to check your oil, which Castle thinks is a good idea.
 “If your car has a sensor, there might already be an issue by the time it illuminates,” he says.
 “It never hurts to take a look.”Castle suggests checking the oil when replacing the windshield wiper fluid.
 To avoid burning your hand, wait until the engine has cooled down.

 Then, once you find the dipstick, pull it out and wipe it clean with a rag.
 Stick it back in and slowly pull it out again, noting the oil level (it should have markings for “low” and “high”) as well as the color.
 You’ll want to make an appointment for your next oil change if the oil is anything other than black or brown or if you see dirt or other particles in it.
-Learn how to check your car fluids and how to check coolant levels.
+Learn how to check your car fluids.